pessimistic-io/slitherin/docs/timelock_controller.md

 The deploy address can govern the contract bypassing timelock-controller limitations.

 ## Recomendation
-Remove governance role from the deployer address after deploy.
+Remove Proposer and Executor roles from the deployer address after deploy.